-U.S., state Supreme Court rulings open door for Seattle man sentenced to life
+Supreme court rulings open door for man sentenced to life

-EVERETT — After serving over half his life behind bars, a Seattle man now has a chance to get out after high court rulings.
+EVERETT, Wash.
+(AP) — After serving over half his life behind bars, a Seattle man now has a chance to get out after high court rulings.

 Eric Krueger was originally sentenced to life without parole for the 1997 fatal shooting of Ronald Greenwood and Brady Brown of Everett.
 Krueger was 20 at the time.
 He’s now 46.